KhurtSC/Labs/Phishing-Analysis/Microsoft-Brand-Impersonation/README.md

 width="1px" height="1px" style="visibility:hidden">
 ```

-This is a tracking pixel - a 1×1 invisible image that fires an HTTP GET request to the attacker's server the moment the email is opened.
+This is a tracking pixel, a 1×1 invisible image that fires an HTTP GET request to the attacker's server the moment the email is opened.
 The server logs the victim's IP address, timestamp, and User-Agent string, giving the attacker passive reconnaissance data without any interaction beyond opening the email.

 Running `thebandalisty[.]com` through VirusTotal flagged it as malicious by 11 of 91 vendors, with detections spanning multiple vendors categorizing it as phishing and malicious.